Yproximite/yProx-CLI/docs/handlers.md

 Used for building modern applications.
 It supports Vue components and ES6 modules.

-In production environment, it minimize files and generates sourcemaps.
+In production environment, it minimizes files and generates sourcemaps.

 ```js
 {